ofZach/devartRecorder/README.md

 - VAMP (for running NNLS)
 - curl (for getting mp3 streams)

+There's both visual and audiory outputs for debugging, but this also runs headless (ofAppNoWindow).

 license:  GPL
 (note this project uses FFTW w/ VAMP, which is GPL)